Advisement and expectations

 - Safety:

-- Students are not permitted to participate in clinical work while under a condition which affects mental acuity to perform work safely.
-These conditions can include illness, sleep deprivation, improper medication or a behavioral medical condition.
+b.
+You are not permitted to participate in clinical work while under a condition which affects mental acuity to perform work safely.
+These conditions can include illness, sleep deprivation, improper medication or a behavioral medical condition. - Uniform: You’re expected to abide by the uniform policy and maintain a professional appearance.